Introduction to the Code of Conduct for SICB and SICB+

 Definition of Other Harassment and Unacceptable Behavior

 Harassment on the basis of any other legally protected characteristic will not be tolerated.
-Harassment refers to behavior that is not welcome or is personally offensive, including but not limited to: epithets, slurs, or negative stereotyping; threatening, intimidating, or hostile acts; denigrating jokes; display or circulation of written graphic material that denigrates or shows 2 hostility or aversion towards an individual or group.
+Harassment refers to behavior that is not welcome or is personally offensive, including but not limited to: epithets, slurs, or negative stereotyping; threatening, intimidating, or hostile acts; denigrating jokes; display or circulation of written graphic material that denigrates or shows hostility or aversion towards an individual or group.
 Harassment intended in a joking manner still constitutes unacceptable behavior.
-Furthermore, disrespectful disruption of presentations and other meeting activities will not be tolerated.
+Furthermore, disrespectful disruption of presentations and other meeting activities and disrespectful commenting on presentations, individuals or groups, will not be tolerated.

 Reporting an Incident of Harassment

-If you experience or observe harassment, we recommend that you write down the details as soon as possible, in as much detail as possible, to help you to recall specific events in the future.
+If you experience or observe harassment or other unacceptable behavior, we recommend that you write down the details as soon as possible, in as much detail as possible, to help you to recall specific events in the future.
 If you believe you have experienced or observed harassment, notify SICB in one or more of the following ways.

-- by contacting one of the Society’s Executive Officers (President, Past President, President-Elect, Secretary, Treasurer, Program Officer).
+- By contacting one of the Society’s Executive Officers (President, Past President, President-Elect, Secretary, Treasurer, Program Officer, Program Officer-Elect).

 The person experiencing harassment is not required to discuss the incident with the offending party, unless they feel comfortable doing so.
 If you feel unsafe or threatened, use a venue phone to ask for security; if the circumstances warrant it, call 911 for medical or police assistance.
 All complaints will be treated seriously and addressed promptly and appropriately.
 Confidentiality will be maintained to the extent that it does not compromise the rights of others or the need to conduct an adequate investigation and to the extent allowed by law.